A guide to self-assessment

 - within two months of the filing date: 5% of your tax due, up to €12,695

 - over two months: 10% of your tax, up to €63,485.

-Note that even if you pay and file on time for Income Tax, a 5% surcharge may apply if your Local Property Tax (LPT) obligations are not met.
+Note that even if you pay and file on time for IT, a 10% surcharge may apply if your Local Property Tax (LPT) obligations are not met.